Learn how to grout tiles for the perfect finish to the perfect DIY tile project with this quick four step guide from Beaumont Tiles on How to Grout.

 Clean up with a slightly damp sponge.
 Don’t wash the floor or get it overly wet.
 The trick here is to lift the film off the tiles without wetting the actual grouted joint.

-Keep rinsing your sponge as you go.
+Keep rinsing your sponge as you go and change your water regularly.